codemicro/lgballtDiscordBot/internal/bot/components/bios/biosHelp.md

 {{ .Fields }}
 ```

+# I heard something about bio images?

+You can add an image to your bio with the `$bio setimg` command.
+If you attach a file to your message, that'll be used as your bio image.
+If you include a URL with the command (like `$bio setimg https://www.example.com/myimage.jpg`), that URL will be used as your bio image.
+To overwrite the image you set, just re-run the command.

+You can clear the image that was added to your bio with `$bio clearimg`.

 # What about bios for systems?

 I'm glad you asked!
 Run `$bio syshelp` for more information about bios for systems.